IchigoJam/c4ij/README.md

 Let's make BASIC program in C language on your PC!
 This tool provide to convert IchigoJam BASIC to bin file.
+* Only IchigoJam 1.3.2b12 or higher for LPC1114

 ## Minimum example